alisdt/online_experiments_course/06_data.rst

 -------

-As we've seen before, if you're just testing your experiment you can show the results after the experiment with something like this:
+As we've seen before, if you're just testing your experiment you can show the results after the experiment by changing your initJsPsych:

 .. code:: javascript

-    jsPsych.init({
-      timeline: timeline,
+    var jsPsych = initJsPsych({
       on_finish: function() {
         jsPsych.data.displayData();
       }